terastudio-org/TeraStudio-RVC/README.md

 Install via GitHub:
 - Go to https://github.com/terastudio-org/TeraStudio-RVC
 - Click the green `<> Code` button and select `Download ZIP`
-- Extract `Vietnamese-RVC-main.zip`
+- Extract `TeraStudio-RVC-main.zip`
-- Navigate to the Vietnamese-RVC-main folder, type `cmd` in the address bar and press Enter
+- Navigate to the TeraStudio-RVC-main folder, type `cmd` in the address bar and press Enter

 Step 3: Install required libraries: